Vendor Managed Inventory Software

 Case Study: Warehouse Service Built with Erply Vendor Managed Inventory Software

 For decades, Alas-Kuul has been providing hardware to industrial companies.
-They sell, rent and service a long list of welding equipment, plasma and gas cutters, compressors, vacuum pumps, compression springs, relays, electric motors, frequency inverters, couplings, seals, washer, ratchets, pawls, bearings, racks and many other equipment, parts and components.
+They sell, rent and service a long list of welding equipment, plasma and gas cutters, compressors, vacuum pumps, compression springs, relays, electric motors, frequency inverters, couplings, seals, washer, ratchets, pawls, bearings, racks and much other equipment, parts, and components.

 They have become the number one parts and equipment provider for hundreds of large industrial companies in Estonia, and have now expanded their business to Riga, Latvia, where one of the biggest Baltic Sea ports is operating.